 -Rain coat and pants

--Two sets of light camouflage: pants, shirt, and long sleeve shirt
+-Two sets of light camouflage: pants,

 -3 camouflage handkerchiefs